-- Physical limitations (particle size, solids content, offloading rate, capacity) - Safety considerations (flash point, pH) - Permit/regulatory restrictions (waste classification, storage requirements)
+- Each disposal/recycling facility has operational and legal restrictions that affect what can be accepted: - Physical limitations (particle size, solids content, offloading rate, capacity) - Safety considerations (flash point, pH) - Permit/regulatory restrictions (waste classification, storage requirements) - Ballot agreements or other legal stipulations (may exclude certain users) - Operating procedures (site-specific paperwork and training requirements) - Facility personnel have authority to reject any material that does not meet their operational and safety criteria.

-- These guidelines apply to all recovery, storage, transfer, and disposal operations. - Maintain communications with Environment Unit staff who determine waste management. - that stipulations are understood by response personnel. - precipitation and runoff, and protect uncontaminated areas. - Segregate wastes of different types to the extent possible. - Do not discharge any wastes to land, tundra, or water without explicit approval.
+- These guidelines apply to all recovery, storage, transfer, and disposal operations. - Maintain communications with Environment Unit staff who determine waste management. - Make sure all necessary permits and approvals are in place for storage, transportation, and disposal, and that stipulations are understood by response personnel. - Manage recovery and storage operations as necessary to contain secondary spills, minimize contact with precipitation and runoff, and protect uncontaminated areas. - Segregate wastes of different types to the extent possible. - Do not discharge any wastes to land, tundra, or water without explicit approval.